 They even put stickers on the younger ones, but these nosy guys were just checking me out when I was leaving to be sure I wasn’t hiding any from them.

+So Oatman can rightfully (yet lovingly) be called a real jackass of a town since there are references to them everywhere you look.
 I kept hearing to be careful around them because they are wild and can be aggressive, but I didn’t see any sign of that even when a woman disregarded the requests not to feed them carrots and was doing that right on the hotel porch.

 This guy walked right up to the window at the hotel as if to say, “Hey, I know we can’t get carrots around here anymore, but what about one of those root beer floats?